paulohenriquevn/aws-solutions-architect/README.md

   - **D:** Usar o mesmo endereço de e-mail para todas as contas pode não ser prático e dificulta a organização.

 ---

-Essas foram as questões 134 a 137.
-Se precisar de mais detalhes ou continuar com mais questões, posso seguir com a sequência!

 ### Questão 138

-**Texto original:**
-A company runs its ecommerce application on AWS.
-Every new order is published as a message in a RabbitMQ queue that runs on an Amazon EC2 instance in a single Availability Zone.
-These messages are processed by a different application that runs on a separate EC2 instance.
-This application stores the details in a PostgreSQL database on another EC2 instance.
-All the EC2 instances are in the same Availability Zone.
-The company needs to redesign its architecture to provide the highest availability with the least operational overhead.
-What should a solutions architect do to meet these requirements?

-**Tradução:**
 Uma empresa executa sua aplicação de comércio eletrônico na AWS.
 Cada novo pedido é publicado como uma mensagem em uma fila RabbitMQ que é executada em uma instância EC2 em uma única Zona de Disponibilidade.
 Essas mensagens são processadas por outra aplicação que roda em uma instância EC2 separada.
 Esta aplicação armazena os detalhes em um banco de dados PostgreSQL em outra instância EC2.
 Todas as instâncias EC2 estão na mesma Zona de Disponibilidade.
 A empresa precisa redesenhar sua arquitetura para fornecer a maior disponibilidade com o menor esforço operacional.
 O que um arquiteto de soluções deve fazer para atender a esses requisitos?